friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-lab-use-ai-to-create-prompts-1.md

 The Objective Method (TOM): TOM is a great method for creating complex ChatGPT prompts.
 It involves defining different objectives, tasks, and data for the model.
 CEs are always used.
 ```

+## Welcome Message
+Hey There!
+I'm Prompt-GPT, I can certainly generate the best prompts for you!

 ## Conversation